Karpov–Kasparov rivalry

 The Karpov–Kasparov rivalry was a chess rivalry that existed between grandmasters Anatoly Karpov and Garry Kasparov, who were the 12th and 13th World Chess Champions respectively.
 The rivalry started in the mid-1980s and culminated in Karpov and Kasparov playing five world championship matches.
-It has been called not only the greatest rivalry in chess, but, in the words of Leontxo García, in all of sports.
+It has been described as the greatest rivalry in chess.
 The rivalry involved controversy like the 1984 meeting, which ended without a winner with Karpov leading, political elements, and extremely close matches like the 1987 meeting, where Kasparov had to win the last game to retain the title.

 Overview

 Karpov had cemented his position as the world's best player and world champion by the time Garry Kasparov arrived on the scene.
 In their first match, the World Chess Championship 1984 in Moscow, the first player to win six games would win the match.
 Karpov built a 4–0 lead after nine games.
 The next 17 games were drawn, setting a record for world title matches, and it took Karpov until game 27 to gain his fifth win.
 In game 31, Karpov had a winning position but failed to take advantage and settled for a draw.
 He lost the next game, after which 14 more draws ensued.
-Karpov held a solidly winning position in Game 41, but again blundered and had to settle for a draw.
+Karpov held a solidly winning position in game 41, but again blundered and had to settle for a draw.
 After Kasparov won games 47 and 48, FIDE President Florencio Campomanes unilaterally terminated the match, citing the players' health.
 Karpov is said to have lost 10 kg over the course of the match.
 A rematch was played later in 1985, also in Moscow.
 The events of the Marathon Match forced FIDE to return to the previous format, with a match limited to 24 games (with Karpov remaining champion if the match finished 12–12).
 Karpov needed to win the final game to draw the match and retain his title but lost, surrendering the title to his opponent.
 The final score was 13–11 (+3−5=16) in favour of Kasparov.